guilgautier/template-python-project/README.md

 > [`poetry`](https://python-poetry.org/) Python Packaging And Dependency Management Made Easy

-`poetry` is recommended for its simplicity to manage Python projects in many ways and make them meet the Python packaging standards.
+`poetry>=1.2` is recommended for its simplicity to manage Python projects in many ways and make them meet the Python packaging standards.

 1. Read [WARNING for conda users](#warning-for-conda-users),
 2. See [`poetry`'s installation instructions](https://python-poetry.org/docs/#installation),